We are only five days until the all important midterm elections.

 We have a big Hispanic and immigrant population here because of our agriculture.

-You know, I've expected this shift, this demographic shift for a long time because the Democratic Party has evolved in the into the party of uh coastal elites, and they've gotten way out of touch with the hardworking men and women, the forgotten men and women in this country that make the country great.
+You know, I've expected this shift, this demographic shift for a long time because the Democratic Party has evolved into the party of coastal elites, and they've gotten way out of touch with the hardworking men and women, the forgotten men and women in this country that make the country great.

-And they're looking out for the people in this country, and that's what they should be doing.
+And they're looking out for the people in this country.

-And uh there's been a dramatic shift.
+And there's been a dramatic shift.